What is a hotel classification?

 Suburban Hotels

-Situated in the outskirts of major cities, these hotels often cater to a mix of business and leisure travellers.
-They might offer lower rates compared to hotels in the city centre and might have amenities like pools or on-site restaurants.
+Located on the outskirts of major cities, these hotels cater to both business and leisure travellers.
+They often offer lower rates than city center properties and typically include amenities like pools or on-site restaurants.

 Rural Hotels